algattik/azure-pipelines-jmeter-extension/overview.md

 ## About JMeter

 Apache [JMeter](https://www.jmeter.io/)
-is a highly versatible open-source highly versatile integration testing tool.
+is a highly versatile open-source integration testing tool.
 It is often used as a load testing tool for web applications, but can also be used for functional testing and for testing other types of services, such as databases.

 ## About Taurus